MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/mark-ii.md

 1. `pvboot`
 2. `pvroot`

-Within `pvroot` is a logs subdirectory.
-This contains log files for each of the containers on your device including your usual [Mycroft logs](../troubleshooting/log-files.md).
+`pvroot/disks/perm/mycroft/lxc-overlay/upper` contains the modified file overlay for the mycroft container.
+This includes your usual [Mycroft logs](../troubleshooting/log-files.md).

 ### Turn on remote logging